 The Importance of Education

-One aspect often overlooked when entering the finite element area is education.
-Without adequate training on the finite element method and the specific FEA package, a new user will not be productive in a reasonable amount of time and may in fact fail miserably.
+One aspect often overlooked is education.
+Without adequate training on the finite element method and the specific FEA package, a new user will not be productive.
+Expect to dedicate significant time to classroom or self-paced education to move beyond "pretty pictures" to actionable engineering data.

 Continue to Part 2: